monhi/mongodb_tutorial/README.md

 **Links**

+## Tutorial to use MongoDB for beginners

 <a href="https://www.freecodecamp.org/news/learn-mongodb-a4ce205e7739/">Link 1</a>

 This link gives a good tutorial about how to use MongoDB for beginners.

+## Robomongo link for download

 <a href="https://robomongo.org/">RoboMongo.org</a>

 This is a link to RoboMongo website which you can install robo3T to have a GUI when working with MongoDB.

+## Node.js todo list using MongoDB

 <a href="https://github.com/monhi/mongodb_tutorial/tree/main/node-todo-list">node-todo-list</a>